 In 2013 it was Tchaikovsky’s Evgeniy Onegin.
 I went to see it with my then-12-year-old son Jonah at a movie theater, in a performance by Anna Netrebko and the Metropolitan Opera.

-2014 was the year of Sibelius, more specifically his Symphony No. 5.
-I vividly remember when I heard it for the first time: I was boarding a plane from Denver to Miami, and Spotify randomly started playing the finale of that symphony.
+In 2014 it was Sibelius’s turn, specifically his Symphony No. 5.
+I vividly remember when I first heard it: I was boarding a plane from Denver to Miami, and Spotify randomly started playing the finale of that symphony.
 I kept replaying that finale throughout the flight to Miami.

-2015 was the year of Bach’s Piano Concerto in D minor – and the year of Bach.
+2015 was the year of Bach.
 Bach is the composer that you “arrive” to later in life (at least that was the case for me); his music lacks the drama that young souls seek.
-I still listen to this concerto when I need to summon my writing muse.
+Bach’s Piano Concerto in D minor is the concerto I turn to when I need to summon my writing muse.

 In 2016 there were two Franzs, Liszt and Schubert.
 They were complete opposites – shy, introverted Schubert and bigger-than-life showman Liszt.
 Schubert was incredibly underappreciated during his lifetime and died in poverty.
 Liszt was bigger than Elvis and Frank Sinatra combined in his day.
 Schubert’s Symphony No. 8 is the piece that I could not stop playing.
 Liszt’s Sonata in B Minor is a symphony for one instrument – piano.
 And then there was a piece that unites both Franzs, Liszt’s transcription of Schubert’s Wanderer Fantasy.